sangupta/dribbble-java-client/README.md

 ====================

 dribbble-java-client is a strongly typed Java library for accessing http://dribbble.com API.
 The library provides support for rate limiting requests.
-All objects implement the necessary `equals` and `hashcode` methods for use across various collections.
-Also, implemented is the `Comparable` interface for comparisons and sorting.
+All objects implement the necessary `equals`, `hashcode` and `toString` methods for easier usage.
+Also, implemented is the `Comparable` interface for comparison and sorting.

-Also exposed is a convenience class called `DribbbleInvoker` that may be used to add more APIs (should they get added in future and this library looses track).
+The library also exposes a convenience class called `DribbbleInvoker` that may be used to add more APIs (should they get added in future and this library looses track).
 The invoker is rate-limit safe.

 Usage
 -----